 - Photos will automatically have selected a few people and grouped some photos together that it thinks are of that person.

-- Beware, it doesn’t always get it right - for the face identification to work you need to help it by telling it when it has got it wrong.
+- Beware, it doesn’t always get it right - for the facial recognition to work you need to help it by pointing out wrongly identified faces.
 It gets more accurate the more photos it correctly identifies.

 - If one of the People your iPhone has already categorised is the one you are looking for it may have already have found the photo you are after.
 Tap on the thumbnail of that person’s face.